 1. Buyer personas

 A buyer persona is defined as a semi-fictional representation of your ideal customer; based upon fact but with some educated speculation.
 It is effectively your target audience.

-If you’re like the majority of businesses, you will be thinking that you have multiple buyer personas.
+If you’re like the majority of SaaS companies, you will be thinking that you have multiple buyer personas.
 You’d be right.
 Most businesses do have multiple personas, but the key here is to focus on the word ‘ideal’ in the definition.
 Work on one buyer persona at a time, starting with your perfect client.
 Work on that persona until the lead generation for that segment is at a satisfactory level before you move on to the next one.

 2. Attraction activity

-With Paid traffic, we’re talking about running some form of advertising such as Google Ads or social ads (LinkedIn, Facebook etc).
+With paid traffic, we’re talking about running some form of advertising such as Google Ads or social ads (LinkedIn, Facebook etc).
 Likewise sponsoring email blasts and paying to be on directory sites come under this category.

 3. Conversion paths